sirusdas/Expand-Collapse-Blocks/readme.txt

 	<h5>Apple types</h5> then <a class="sh5">+</a>
 	<h6>Apple types</h6> then <a class="sh6">+</a>

-	But you don't need to write this much if you follow the installation instruction properly you will get all this as buttons on your editor.
+	But you don't need to write this much if you follow the installation instruction properly you will get all this as buttons on your editor which help of QuickTags Plugin.
-	Which will be named as
+	Buttons will be named as
 	For "<div class="shb">"   => Named as "NOTE"
 	For "<a class="sh0,sh1,..">+</a>" => Named as "Button", "h1 Button", "h2 Button", "h3 Button", "h4 Button", "h5 Button", "h6 Button"